Image by Joseph Mucira from Pixabay

 Appearances determine whether or not you’re respected in the workplace.
 This means you must be seen as as a professional.

-The bottom-line for professionalism: Don’t give away your power.
-It’s also a prerequisite for leadership.
+The bottom-line for professionalism: Don’t give away your “power” — to be the best person you can be.
+It’s a prerequisite for leadership.

 To maintain your power, here are eight basics: